ChristosMavrikis/TxMM_Research_Project/README.md

 * Processor : Intel (R) Core (TM) i5-8265U CPU @ 1.60GHz 1.80GHz
 * RAM : 8.00 GB (7.82 usable) <br />
 With the above specs it takes about 1-2h to run 100k tweets for the analysis.

+# Dataset
+The link for the dataset can be found here https://www.kaggle.com/gpreda/covid19-tweets